InsideOut92/BlockBreaker/README.md

+1.02.2024

-Created BlockBreaker in school
+Created Block-Breaker-Game in school
+Invited Collaborators for further work on the Code

-ToDo: Mouse isn´t working atm
+// ToDo: Mouse isn´t working atm
-ToDo: There is a problem with the ball when it hits the panel, sometimes it strafes on a straight line on the bottom
+// ToDo: There is a problem with the ball when it hits the panel, sometimes it strafes on a straight line on the bottom